darinz/ML/practice-1/p6/solution_p6.md

 ---

-**9. In cross-validation, what is the main advantage of using k-fold cross-validation over leave-one-out cross-validation?**
+**Problem 9.
+In cross-validation, what is the main advantage of using k-fold cross-validation over leave-one-out cross-validation?**

 *   (a) It's computationally faster
 *   (b) It provides better estimates of model performance